 Let’s hone in on the social media elements that will add value to your school’s brand:

 Facebook and Twitter are the most universally used channels to reinforce your school brand identity.
-Many school’s set up an Instagram channel without considering their content.
+Many schools set up an Instagram channel without considering their content.
 Unless you have a strong collection of images to share, it may not be the best choice for your school.

 If you have a growing assembly of video content, it may be time to launch a YouTube channel.
 Interestingly, you may think Pinterest is not for your school but it very well could be.
 If you have insightful, helpful or inspirational content, set up a Pinterest account to engage with your school community and effectively communicate your knowledgeable school brand personality.

-Employ a consistent and relevant visual identity to the look of your social media posts for harmony and recognisability.
+Apply a consistent and relevant visual identity to the look of your social media posts for harmony and recognisability.
 When you include imagery, it needs to have a similar look and feel.
 Similar backgrounds, hues, colours, layout and framing connect with your brand’s identity.
 Employ these rules for Instagram images, cover photos for Twitter and Facebook, category covers for Pinterest and all posts to cleverly craft what your viewer will feel.
 Do not obstruct images with text to promote enrolments for example – let them tell a story about the kind of school you are.
 Pictures do speak louder than words.
-Some schools consistently use the same photographer who applies a blue hue to their images that is recognisable and iconic.
+Some schools consistently use the same photographer who applies a coloured hue to their images that is recognisable and iconic.

 - White papers